zynksoftware/Zynk-Workflow/_docs/SFTP-Connector/Uploading-Files-with-SFTP.md

 ---
 slug: uploading-files-with-sftp
 redirect_from: "/article/306-uploading-files-with-sftp"
-title: Uploading Files with SFTP
+title: Importing Files with SFTP
 ---
-This task will upload one or more files from the local file system to a remote SFTP Server.
+This task will import one or more files from the local file system to a remote SFTP Server.

 ## Settings
 ### Connection